 - Sheet cutting patterns are analysed to ensure that the most efficient nesting pattern is used.

 - Where possible we will cut components for different projects from the same sheet in order to maximise the yield.

 - Cutting software compares options to ensure that accuracy and efficiency is optimised.

 - Complex cutting patterns are analysed with modern optimising software to save time on the sawing process.

 - Usable offcuts are safely stored, and sizes recorded for future use.

 - Adding offcut sizes to our standard stock sheets means that new projects will use as much offcut material as possible which keeps waste to a minimum with all the associated environmental benefits.

-- New products are often designed to use off-cuts rather than requiring new sheets to be cut.
+- New products are often developed to use off-cuts rather than requiring new sheets to be cut.

-- Where possible, new designs will be developed in order to use a stock of offcuts.
+- Where possible, new crates will be re-sized in order to use a stock of offcuts.
 This sometimes means developing a packing solution in partnership with our customer which ultimately provides a lower crate cost in addition to enhanced sustainability.